Residential Aged Care Reform

 Work is underway to investigate alternative approaches to determining residential care funding that delivers more stable funding arrangements.
 The government has been engaging with the sector on the development of this longer-term reform.

-The department is seeking targeted feedback on proposed residential aged care funding reform options.
-To assist with this process, the department has prepared a consultation paper.
-The due date for submissions is 31 May 2019.
+The department sought targeted feedback on proposed residential aged care funding reform options.
+To assist with this process, the department prepared a consultation paper.
+Submissions to the paper closed on 31 May 2019.

 Resource Utilisation and Classification Study

 The Minister for Aged Care announced in August 2017 that the Australian Health Services Research Institute at the University of Wollongong has been engaged to undertake a Resource Utilisation and Classification Study (RUCS).
 The purpose of this study was to determine the characteristics of residents that drive residential care costs, and use this information to inform the government’s consideration of future reform options.